kelvinagyareyeboah/Face-Detection-App/README.md

 # Face-D
-A real-time face detection application built in using OpenCV's Haar Cascade class
+A real-time face detection application built in using OpenCV's Haar Cas